old-m-projects/dmport/README.md

 ### NOTES!

 - Currently only handles importing / exporting of 1 machine at a time
+- Currently requires docker-machine to be available in the path
 - use the following to set env vars for machine, certificates will also be written to file

  ```